giuseppefilitto/img-segm/README.md

 * before running **roimanager**, please ensure to have the ROIs folder as folder/of/images + "ROI"

+#### Jupyter notebook
 ##### dcmexplorer

-Jupyter notebook

-Run the script with jupyter in order to use the ipywidgets and plotly for a better 2D and 3D experience.
+Run the notebook with jupyter in order to use the ipywidgets and plotly for a better 2D and 3D experience.